If it seems like hurricanes are getting worse, you’re not imagining it.

 Remember that homeowners insurance usually doesn't cover flood damage.
 You need to add on flood insurance for that protection.

-We mentioned above that you should have a home inventory of your belongings when you evacuate.
-This is mostly for insurance purposes: in the event of a disaster, pictures of your home and belongings can be vital for making insurance claims so you can replace your stuff and repair your home.
+We mentioned above that you should have a home inventory of your belongings when you evacuate; this is mostly for insurance purposes.
+In the event of a disaster, pictures of your home and belongings can be vital for making insurance claims so you can replace your stuff and repair your home.

 5. Get your home ready

-1. Secure soffits.
+Secure soffits.
 Install stainless steel screws through fascia to the soffit.
 Apply sealant over the screws and let it set for 72 hours.

-3. Install hurricane shutters to protect your windows from impact.
+Install hurricane shutters to protect your windows from impact.
 Plywood should only be used as a last-minute effort because it doesn't offer as much protection.

-4. Install a wind-rated garage door to withstand storm pressure.
+Install a wind-rated garage door to withstand storm pressure.
 You can also temporarily reinforce your existing garage door with a brace.

-5. Seal cracks and gaps around windows, doors, and other openings.
+Seal cracks and gaps around windows, doors, and other openings.
 Gaps that seem small in dry weather can be the source of lots of water and big problems during a hurricane.

-8. Back up your electronics to cloud storage and unplug your devices before a storm starts to prevent damage from electrical surges and power loss.
+Take care of your electronics.
+Backup your important documents to cloud storage and unplug your devices before a storm starts to prevent damage from electrical surges and power loss.
+Put your refrigerator on the coldest setting to prepare for power outages and to protect your perishables.

 6. Prepare for floodwaters